New to this site? Check out the other posts on my travel blog The Wherever Writer, and see my latest adventures. Happy travels! -Amy

-**Disclaimer: I keep getting emails from people who think I’m a Google employee–I DO NOT work for Google, nor have I ever worked for Google.
-I am a freelance writer in Silicon Valley, and I write about my adventures on this travel blog.
+**Important note: I keep getting emails from people who think I’m a Google employee–I DO NOT work for Google, nor have I ever worked for Google.
+I am a freelance writer, and I write about my adventures on this travel blog.
 Now that that’s out of the way, enjoy the blog post!**

 I got to go inside the Googleplex in Mountain View.
 See, kids?
 Dreams do come true!